Three tips to simplify all the decisions you'll make for your wedding day

 For example, at a lot of weddings there is dancing, but if the purpose of your wedding is to connect with and thank your parents, teachers and mentors for the sacrifices they've made for you then dancing might not be the best option.
 Instead you can choose to spend your time walking around and coversing with each person in attendance.

 Even the music played (in the background, or for the dancefloor) can either build connection or take away from it.
-Thinking back to your purpose will loud music with a good dance beat bring you and your guests closer together, or do you need something a little more chill to encourage light chatter?
+Thinking back to your purpose will loud music with a good dance be more in line with the purpose of your event, or do you need something a little more chill to encourage light chatter?

 As you can see, you will experience higher levels of connection and inclusion between your guests when you ensure that all of your decisions are based on whether they will help you achieve the underlying purpose of your wedding.